John-R-Wallace-NOAA/TMB_on_Windows_Subsystem_for_Linux/Notes.md

 - Since Jeroen Ooms took over maintaining Rtools from Prof. Brian Ripley and Duncan Murdoch gdb.exe has not been available in RTools 4.0 nor in Rtools 4.2 ( https://cran.r-project.org/bin/windows/Rtools/ ).

-- Mark Bravington tried to add gdb to RTOOLS40 on Windows 10 without success. (https://stat.ethz.ch/pipermail/r-devel/2021-April/080623.html)
+- Mark Bravington tried to add gdb to RTOOLS40 on Windows 10 without success (https://stat.ethz.ch/pipermail/r-devel/2021-April/080623.html).
        Tomas Kalibera pointed out that gdb in the Rtools 3.5 installation can still be used, as I have done for R ver 4.2.1 (see Linux_vs_Windows_gdb_errors.md).
        As Mark points out, it does not work to just copy over gdb.exe ver 7.9.1.
 (I also tried older RTools gdb.exe versions without success.)